cyrillos/tarantool-ref/source/replication.rst

                 " has finished");
         }

-Again, this code takes place only if normal bootup already processed and we've reconfigured the tarantool instance in runtime.
-Any error at this stage will cause tarantool to exit.
+On a cold start if we gonna be an anonymous replica we just remember the setting in `replication_anon`.
+Then we continue bootstrap procesure (we don't consider local recovery for simplicity sake).

-Then we continue bootstrap procesure (we don't consider local recovery to be short).
-First we're trying to reify appliers
+First we're trying to reify appliers.

 .. code-block:: c

-    bootstrap
+    bootstrap()
         ...
         box_sync_replication(true);
             appliers = cfg_get_replication(&count);